fund3/node_tes_client/README.md

         responseTypeCallback: accountDataReport => console.log(accountDataReport)
     })
     ```
-    - The `responseTypeCallback` parameter in all `sendSomethingMessage` functions will be deprecated and is not should not be used.
+    - The `responseTypeCallback` parameter in all `sendSomethingMessage` functions will be deprecated and should not be used.
     - Only one `responseTypeCallback` is allowed to be attached to each responseType at any given time; if new callbacks to the same type are registered without unsubscribing, the old callback will be unsubscribed and replaced with the new one.
 Callbacks can be unsubscribed via:
     ```
     client.unsubscribeCallbackFromResponseType({